A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection: GNNs for Time Series Anomaly Detection

 \subsection{Discrepancy Frameworks for Anomaly Detection}

-All the proposed anomaly detection methods follow the same backbone-scorer architecture.
-However, the way the backbone module is trained to learn data structure from nominal data and the implementation of the scoring module differentiate these methods into three categories: reconstruction, forecast, and relational discrepancy frameworks.
+Most of anomaly detection methods follow the same backbone-scorer architecture.
+However, the way the backbone module is trained to learn data structure from nominal data and the implementation of the scoring module differentiate these methods into three categories: (1) \emph{reconstruction}, (2) \emph{forecast}, and (3) \emph{relational discrepancy} frameworks.

 \textbf{Reconstruction Discrepancy.} Reconstruction discrepancy frameworks rely on the assumption that reconstructed error should be low during normal periods, but high during anomalous periods.
 From a high-level perspective, they are fundamentally designed to replicate their inputs as outputs like autoencoders~\cite{goodfellow2016deep}.
 However, it is assumed the backbone is sufficiently expressive to model and reconstruct well the training data distribution, but not out-of-sample data.
 Therefore, a reconstruction learning framework often incorporates certain constraints and regularization terms, e.g., to enforce a low-dimensional embedded code~\cite{ranzato2007sparse} or applying variational objectives~\cite{kingma2019introduction}.